mszegedy/plea/story/ch-8.md

 "Can I please fucking finish my thought?" said Alexey, annoyed.
 "This isn't a guessing game.
 I'm trying to explain something."

-"Sorry," said Sofia timidly.
+"Sorry," Sofia had said timidly.
 Vasilisa nodded.

 "Pyotr is afraid of a spirit he calls the 'Exrex'.
-Latin for 'outlaw'," said Alexey. (_Oh, he means_ exlēx, thought Sofia. _Did Alexey never actually learn Latin?
+Latin for 'outlaw'," said Alexey. (_Oh, he means_ exlēx, Sofia had thought. _Did Alexey never actually learn Latin?
 Did Pyotr Ivanovitch?_) "It doesn't exist yet, but… uh… okay, this is hard to explain.
 How much do you guys know about how Russians use spirits?"

+Sofia, in the present, was feeling a little lost in the flashback.
+She felt that the more she reflected on this conversation, the more she was actually there, back at Shtchavel house, and the less she was on the road to Lykov House.
+It did not look like much of a road at all, now that she thought of it.
+Why had she even come here?
+The Sump had presumably invited her here to kill her.
+She would much rather have been back in that warm room with Alexey and his friends, answering his question about Russian spirits.
+The street faded from her mind.

 The recent discovery of the utility of spirits by Russian civilization was a phenomenon impossible to escape.
-For centuries, the Russians, being devout Christians, had persecuted the animist-shamanist inclinations of native Siberians with mass murder, putting deep, septic scars in their cultural memory.
+For centuries, the Russians, being devout Christians, had persecuted the animist-shamanist inclinations of Siberian natives with mass murder, putting deep, septic scars in their cultural memory.
 Many native religions had been warped beyond recognition to appease the Christians, and many more had been destroyed utterly.
 The Aas River Basin's cultures had survived only thanks to the complete lack of effort invested by the Russian Empire into the region's infrastructure, and though they at least had a rail system now, this was a very new accident of history.
 The Russians saw nothing of value in Samoyedic culture, or any other Siberian culture, save for furs, fish, and mammoth ivory.

 That was until two decades or so ago, when the first Russian spirit was bound by an entrepreneur.